-In the first scenario, the impact on gasfitting work will likely be small as existing appliances, fittings and materials can generally accommodate low percentage blends of hydrogen.
+In the first scenario, the impact on gasfitting work will likely be small as existing Type A appliances, fittings and materials can generally accommodate low percentage blends of hydrogen.
+Type A appliances are those that are 'off the shelf' such a hot water heaters, warm air heaters (space heating) and cooking appliances that are produced in volume.
 In this scenario, awareness of the properties of hydrogen gas would be advantageous for those working with hydrogen.
 In the second scenario, gasfitting practice will broadly remain the same because hydrogen will substitute natural gas as the domestic combustion fuel.
 However, knowledge of hydrogen properties and their impacts on associated gasfitting practices will be critical.
-This will include, but is not limited to, working safely with hydrogen, suitable materials and fittings, knowledge and skills for installation, maintenance, and conversion of appliances.
+This will include, but is not limited to, working safely with hydrogen, suitable materials and fittings, knowledge and skills for installation, maintenance, and conversion of Type A appliances.
 In the third scenario, traditional gasfitting work is expanded with new emergent technology such as electrolysers and fuel cells.
 This emergent field is likely to require multidisciplinary knowledge and skills across areas such as chemistry, electrolysis, electrical, and water and gas plumbing.
 This in and of itself may require a new area of work practice and associated certification.
 The associated implications for training for each of these scenarios are shown in Table 1.